-The Walters venue is presented by The Women’s Committee of the Walters Art Museum with additional support provided by William R. & Wendyce H. Brody, Vernon A. Reid, James H. DeGraffenreidt, Jr. and Mychelle Y. Farmer, M.D., Wendy Myerberg Jachman, Jennifer Myerberg and the William L. & Victorine Q. Adams Foundation.
+The Walters venue is presented by The Women’s Committee of the Walters Art Museum with additional support provided by Wendyce H. Brody, Vernon A. Reid, and James H. DeGraffenreidt, Jr. and Mychelle Y. Farmer, M.D.

 General museum information: 410-547-9000